Russia's weekly consumer price inflation rose in week of c.bank rate hold

-May 4 (Reuters) - Russia's weekly consumer prices rose at a faster pace in the week to May 2, state statistics service Rosstat said on Thursday, inflation quickening as the Bank of Russia held its key interest rate at 7.5% but maintained its hawkish rhetoric.
+May 4 (Reuters) - Russia's weekly consumer prices rose at a faster pace in the week to May 2, data from the state statistics service Rosstat showed on Thursday, inflation quickening as the Bank of Russia held its key interest rate at 7.5% but maintained its hawkish rhetoric.

 The bank kept potential further rate hikes on the table at its policy meeting last Friday, flagging lingering inflationary risks from a weaker rouble, significant labour shortages and a wide budget deficit.
 It also pointed to demand-side factors that could threaten its goal of returning inflation to target.